-Welcome to the Community and Media Information Section of the ATSA website.
-This portion of atsa.com offers general information about issues related to sexual abuse.
+Welcome to the Media Resources section of the ATSA website.
+This portion of atsa.com offers general information about ATSA and issues related to sexual abuse.
+Reporters also are encouraged to visit the links in the "Learn About" section of the website for more information on specific issues.
 If you are seeking specific information you do not find here, please email firstname.lastname@example.org.

 The importance of research

 Quality research is the foundation of effective assessment, treatment, management, policy, and strategies that prevent sexually abusive behaviors.
 ATSA supports the development of validated knowledge through sound research and the translation of existing and new research into evidence-based practice.
 ATSA encourages those involved in addressing the problem of sexual offending to adopt practices and policies consistent with the best available research and evidence, and to adapt their practices and approaches as new research and data emerge.

 ATSA supports research and dissemination of findings through grants, presentations at the annual ATSA conference, and the opportunity for researchers and practitioners to be published in ATSA’s highly ranked peer-reviewed journal Sexual Abuse.
 ATSA also offers its members a range of resources for sharing data, collaborating on issues, and seeking guidance.

 More information about research into sexual abuse can be found in the Trending News and Research section of this site.

 Effective treatment of people who are at risk to sexually offend as well as those who have sexually offended is key to preventing future victimization and making society safer.
 ATSA supports the use of research-based and evidence-informed treatment known to reduce the likelihood of someone sexually offending.
 ATSA encourages those involved in addressing the problem of sexual abuse to adopt practices consistent with the best available evidence, and to adapt their approaches as new research and data emerge.